Cepeen/cepeen.github.io/cluenotepadpp.md

 personal information, and how you can set your privacy preferences on their sites and apps.

 *7. HOW LONG DO WE KEEP YOUR INFORMATION?*

-*/In Short: /*/We keep your information for as long as necessary to fulfill purposes outlined in this privacy notice unless otherwise required by law./
+We keep your information for as long as necessary to fulfill purposes outlined in this privacy notice unless otherwise required by law./